ElektraInitiative/PermaplanT/doc/decisions/backend_mail_client.md

-# Mail client for the backend
+# Mail Client for the Backend

 ## Problem